robertsala/HRStudio360/replit.md

 ### Real-time Features

+⚠️ **Migration Status**: Real-time features are currently being migrated from Supabase to backend infrastructure.

-The system includes an enterprise chat system with channels and direct messages, a celebration system for milestones, and a general real-time notification system, leveraging Supabase Realtime for live updates.
+The system includes an enterprise chat system with channels and direct messages, a celebration system for milestones, and a general real-time notification system.
+These features previously leveraged Supabase Realtime and are being migrated to WebSocket-based backend APIs.

+**See `docs/SUPABASE_REMOVAL_IMPACT.md` for detailed migration status and affected features.**

 ### Collaboration Features